PsychoCod3r/psychocod3r.github.io/gallery.md

 ![Doxxing](https://pbs.twimg.com/media/EegBNFlXgAE8Vds?format=png&name=large)

 Some of my doxxing handiwork.
-One of the staff at my group home got scammed trying to buy boots online, so I used my 1337 skillz to track them down and get them deplatformed.
+One of the staff at my group home got scammed trying to buy boots online, so I used my 1337 skillz to track down the scammers and get them deplatformed.
 Learn five methods for doxxing people the 1337 h4xx0r way in [this tutorial](https://psychocod3r.wordpress.com/2020/05/21/getting-information-on-people-the-1337-h4xx0r-way/).

 ---------------------------------------------------------------------------